practicalli/clojure/data-structures/pretty-printing.md

 # Pretty Printing data structures

-Data structures containing small amounts of data are quite human readable, although can benefit from pretty printing
+Data structures containing small amounts of data are quite human readable, although can benefit from pretty printing to make them very easy for humans to read.

+The larger a data structure becomes, or if a data structure is nested, then there are tools to print out ascii views of the data structures.

-Pretty print a hashmaps
+## Pretty print hash-maps

 ```clojure
 (clojure.pprint/pprint